In Our Own Time (song): Critical reception

 In its August 2011 review of the single, Ultimate Classic Rock wrote that the song possessed a "frenetic acoustic guitar work that makes Buckingham's famous stripped rendition of 'Big Love' look tame" and was "compressed almost beyond recognition."
-American Songwriter characterized "In Your Time" as an "electronic-spattered" song that "climaxes in a torrent of head-rush arpeggios.
+American Songwriter characterized "In Our Own Time" as an "electronic-spattered" song that "climaxes in a torrent of head-rush arpeggios.
 The Boston Globe felt that the song's guitar tone resembled a "buzzing gnat."
 The A.V.
 Club wrote that the song "wrings sorcery out of Buckingham's signature finger-picked arpeggios and haunted swathes of harmony."
 The Chicago Tribune described the song as being overtaken by Tense guitar-playing and furtive percussion."
 PopMatters said that the song transitions from a "reflective yet hopeful verse to a jolting chorus".
 Jon Pareles of The New York Times wrote that the song had "sudden outbursts of syncopated picking, leaping out like controlled ambushes."